Ganoderma applanatum

 -

-Fill a quart or half-gallon canning jar halfway to the top with the dried reishi.
+Fill a quart or half-gallon canning jar halfway to the top with the dried mushrooms.

 -